Part-Time

 https://artjobs.artsearch.us/job/moma-ps1/

 Job Categories: Museum and Gallery.
-Job Types: Full-Time.
-Job Tags: communication, gallery, giving, manager, MOMA, museum, and non-profit.
+Job Types: Part-Time.
+Job Tags: exhibition, gallery, MOMA, museum, non-profit, and supervisor.
 States: New York.